liuzl/levelui/README.md

 ### Using as a Library

 You can easily embed the LevelUI into your own Go application.
+The `Manager` allows you to register database files for LevelUI to manage, or add already-opened `*leveldb.DB` instances that your main application manages.

-1.  **Import the library:**
+1.  **Get the library:**
-    ```go
-    import "github.com/liuzl/levelui"
+    ```bash
+    go get github.com/liuzl/levelui
     ```

-2.  **Create a manager, register your DB, and mount the handler:**
+2.  **Integrate with your `http.Server`:**
+    Below is a complete example of an application that runs its own web server and integrates LevelUI on the `/admin/` path.

     ```go
+    // example.go
     package main

     import (